Chapter 8. SQL-Invoked Routines

 DECLARE temp_zero DATE;

-DECLARE result CURSOR FOR SELECT * FROM INFORMATION_SCHEMA.TABLES WITH RETURN;
+DECLARE result CURSOR WITH RETURN FOR SELECT * FROM CUSTOMERS WHERE added > since_date;

 OPEN result;